Marge the Lumberjill: Critical response

 Tony Sokol of Den of Geek gave the episode 2 and a half out of 5 stars.
 He felt the episode was mediocre, and it was not taking any chances because Homer and Marge's marriage was never in any real danger.

 Dennis Perkins of The A.V.
-Club gave the episode a B−, stating "It all leaves the amiable ‘Marge The Lumberjill’ feeling awfully inessential, especially since it isn’t packed with compensatory great jokes...And there’s a lovely little present for quick-eared fans of quirky bisexual singer-songwriter Jill Sobule (of the superior ‘I Kissed A Girl’ song), who sings the original Marge training montage anthem ‘The Lumberjill Song’ after she’s name-checked as the newly Portland-ized Marge’s fashion icon.
-It’s sweet, even if its playful depiction of Marge’s inner awakening feels more invested than the episode as a whole ends up being.”
+Club gave the episode a B−, stating "It all leaves the amiable 'Marge The Lumberjill' feeling awfully inessential, especially since it isn't packed with compensatory great jokes...And there's a lovely little present for quick-eared fans of quirky bisexual singer-songwriter Jill Sobule (of the superior 'I Kissed A Girl' song), who sings the original Marge training montage anthem 'The Lumberjill Song' after she is name-checked as the newly Portland-ized Marge's fashion icon.
+It's sweet, even if its playful depiction of Marge's inner awakening feels more invested than the episode as a whole ends up being."